 School leaders ‘recognise the multicultural nature of Australian people ...
 They recognise and use the rich and diverse linguistic and cultural resources in the school community’.
 (AITSL Standard)

 Asia in Australia

-Where Australia’s immigrants were born is an interactive map that shows the top three birthplaces for immigrants in suburbs and towns across Australia.
+Where Australia’s immigrants were born shows the top three birthplaces for immigrants in suburbs and towns across Australia.